-Johannes P. (JP) Oosthuizen is Director of the University's Institute of Policing and Lecturer in Criminology.
+Johannes P. (JP) Oosthuizen is Director of the University's Institute of Policing and Senior Lecturer in Criminology.
 He is a former Dorset police officer with 14 years’ experience, having conducted attachments with the FBI in the USA (2008 & 2013) and Dutch Police in Europe (2007-11) (to research counter-terrorism, neighbourhood policing and private-sector partnership strategies).
 Towards the end of his police career, he was the Project Manager of a strategic review of neighbourhood policing in Dorset (2013-15) in order to modernise and enhance its operation and practice.
 He is currently a Professional Doctorate student with the Institute of Criminal Justice Studies (ICJS) at the University of Portsmouth, completing a thesis on the changes occurring within neighbourhood policing in England & Wales, by collaborating with Dorset Police on the outcomes of their strategic Neighbourhood Policing Review called Project Genesis.

 JP has held posts as a part-time lecturer at the University of Greenwich (Forensic Criminology, 2014-15), University of West London (Comparative Criminal Justice, Homicide Investigation, Crime Scene Investigation & Terrorism, 2013-15) and the University of Portsmouth (Criminology & Criminal Justice, 2013-15).
 He was also a Visiting Professor at the City University of New York (CUNY), teaching at the John Jay College of Criminal Justice whilst under secondment with the College of Policing (2013), teaching Comparative Criminal Justice to undergraduate and postgraduate students.